Your Parks, Your Impact

 This project will be completed in phases over several years, starting with the Cape Hatteras Lighthouse path that will connect Route 12 to the old lighthouse site and current lighthouse site.

-Funding needed for full project: $1.7 million for four multi-use paths over 5-7 years.
+Estimated funding needed for full project: $1.7 million for four multi-use paths over 5-7 years.
 (Grant and matching opportunities are being explored)

 You can help raise awareness of the importance of ocean safety through this local partnership that includes engaging visitors on social media and through a text alert system that keeps each of us safe at the beach.